slimndap/wp-theatre/readme.txt

     * Fixed some layout glitches on the Theater extensions page (0.14.1).
     * Listings were not working correctly if you combined the `start` and `post__not_in` params (0.14.2).
     * Event imports didn't always clean up properly (0.14.2).
+    * Fixed a problem when saving a production with multiple events (0.14.3).
+Thank you [tomaszkoziara](https://github.com/tomaszkoziara)!
+    * Fixed several PHP warnings when no listing page is set in the Theater settings.

 = 0.13 =